 The Living Planet Index compiles data from published scientific literature and accessible reports and web pages to track the population abundance of thousands of mammals, birds, fish, reptiles and amphibians around the world.

-This research is the first endeavour to bring together all of the monitoring data on threatened species in Australia.
+The Threatened Species Index is the first endeavour to bring together all of the monitoring data on threatened species in Australia.
 This data often only exist in a raw form on people’s computers, in reports of recovery teams or in State and Territory repositories.
-We have signed agreements for data sharing of datasets which were never available to the public before.
-Data were received from over 130 individuals from about 70 organisations.
-The present Threatened Species Index is based on 57 Australian threatened and Near Threatened bird species and subspecies.
+We have signed agreements for data sharing of datasets that have never before been publically accessible.
+Data were received from over 200 sources from over 9000 sites across the Australian mainland and our island territories.
+The present Threatened Species Index is based on 254 Australian Threatened and Near Threatened bird, mammal and plant species and subspecies.
 An automated scientific workflow was created to streamline all data processing steps and calculations once data are uploaded to the database.
 This has been essential as large volumes of data are involved.
-So far, the index combines data from 350,000 individual surveys on threatened and Near Threatened birds from over 10,000 locations in across Australia.
+So far, the index combines 19,267 time series of species monitoring data, totally around 140,000 monitoring years (the sum of the number of monitoring years across all the time-series).